jmyers7/stats-book-materials/homework/8-homework.md

  **Tips (to maximize your grade)**:

 1. Show all relevant steps in all computations so that I can follow along.
 However, I do not need to see trivial things like, for example, the intermediate steps in computing an integral.
 But if there is a key step in a set of computations that you skip over, I'll have to remove a point or two.
-Use your best judgement.
+Use your best judgment.

-2. Explain your work and reasoning using complete and gramatically correct sentences.
+2. Explain your work and reasoning using complete and grammatically correct sentences.
 (It is a myth that mathematicians, engineers, and scientists are all bad at writing.
 We do many goodly words!)

 3. Use correct notation.

 4. Your goal is to demonstrate your depth of understanding, not simply that you obtained the correct answer.
 Your goal is to _explain_, as if you're trying to teach me the material.

 5. Figure out the answer before writing!
 More precisely: Carry through your initial computations on your own scratch paper before writing your solutions.
 It is difficult to follow a solution that is written in a "stream-of-consciousness" style.
 If I can't follow along, I am likely to give up and take off points (even if your final answer is right).

 ## Problem 1: Expectation of a transformation of two variables